Skip to content

 Kafka Producer retries built-in

-HTTP Configurable retry with backoff
+HTTP Configurable route-level retry

 Component Lifecycle